Array Functions

 some (array $array, callable $predicate)bool

-Tests whether at least one element in the array passes the test implemented by the provided callback with signature function ($value, $key, array $array): bool.
+Tests whether at least one element in the array passes the test implemented by the provided $predicate callback with the signature function ($value, $key, array $array): bool.

 $array = [1, 2, 3, 4];